-Guide to CV Writing – (also referred to as Resume or Curriculum Vitae)
+Guide to Writing a CV – (also referred to as Resume or Curriculum Vitae)

 A good CV should:

-Rrefer to your major achievements and identify areas of proven effectiveness.
+Refer to your major achievements and identify your main areas of proven effectiveness.

 Present your background concisely, accurately and honestly, saying what you did and what the outcomes were .